0

 By enhancing the function of various immune cells, such as lymphocytes and macrophages, vitamin A helps bolster the body's ability to fight off pathogens.

-Incorporating vitamin A-rich foods, such as carrots, spinach, and sweet potatoes, can help optimize immune cell function and promote overall health.
+Incorporating vitamin A-rich foods, such as carrots and spinach, can help optimize immune cell function and promote overall health.

 Boosting Macrophage Activity